circonus/irondb-docs/api/read-raw.md

 ### Headers
  * `x-snowth-advisory-limit: <integer>|none` (optional)
-   * `integer` is the maximum number of results to be returned.
-If this header is not supplied, a maximum of 10,000 results will be returned.
+   * `integer` A positive integer specifying the number of matching results to delete.
+If the header is set to -1 or "none", the service will not limit the result set.
+If the header contains any other value or is not present, the default of 10,000 will be used.
-     If set to `none`, no limit is imposed.

 ### Outputs